ZACKHADD/Data_Codes_Steps/Overview Subjects/Snowflake/Snowflake Overview.md

 The concept of Data warehouse in Snowflake is different from the one we traditionally know as in Business Intelligence.
 In Snowflake a **Warehouse is simply a computing Workforce** that executes tasks on **seperately stored data**.
 Meaning that a **warehouse here does not store data**, it only perform tasks on data.
 **Snowflake Warehouses can be Scaled up and down by changing the number of servers working and also Scale out automatically by adding/removing clusters during a peak workload.**
 **Scale up: Increase in compute capacity by increasing the server strength keeping cluster count same.
-Scale out: Increase in cluster count keeping compute capacity of each cluster same.**
+Scale out, handling high concurrency,: Increase in cluster count keeping compute capacity of each cluster same.**
 **The scaling up and down must be done manually (Depending on the queued queries).
 The scale out and in is automatic (But we should set the Max and Min number of clusters).**

 ![image](https://github.com/ZACKHADD/Data_Codes_Steps/assets/59281379/63636323-30ab-4b75-b852-485141fd1fce)